Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Warranty doesn’t cover glass

-By far the most affordable smoothie blender on our list, the Oster My Blend costs just $25 (although you’ll often find it on sale for less!).
+By far the most affordable smoothie blender on our list, the Oster My Blend costs just $25 (although you’ll often find it on sale for less on Amazon and other online retailers).
 As far as single-serve blenders go, it sets the bar high.
-You can drink your smoothie in the same 20oz. bottle you blend it in.
+You can drink your smoothie in the same 20-ounce bottle you blend it in.

-If you’re someone who starts their day with a smoothie, this is your blender.
-Blend your smoothie, drink it on the way to work, and then use the same jar as a water bottle!
-Brilliant.
-You can customize your My Blend smoothie blender by selecting one of 4 bright colors — orange, neon green, blue, or purple.
+If you start your day with a smoothie, this blender is for you.
+Blend your smoothie, drink it on the way to work, and then use the same jar as a water bottle—brilliant.
+You can customize your My Blend smoothie blender by selecting one of four bright colors: orange, neon green, blue, or purple.